ds2134/MVA_Assignment/README.md

 ![](plots1/correlation.png)<!-- -->

+Cost of living index and happiness index show a moderate linear relation in the graph.
+As the happiness score shows growth, the cost of living is also increasing.
+The relationship is only moderate as we see that there are few values which show high happiness score with less cost of living index also.
-There is a linear relationship between Cost_of_Living_Index and Happiness_Score and the correlation coefficient is 0.46 indicates a moderate positive association between the "Cost_of_Living_Index" and "Happiness_Score" variables, indicating that, on average, regions or individuals with higher cost of living tend to report higher levels of happiness.
+The correlation coefficient is 0.46 indicates a moderate positive association between the "Cost_of_Living_Index" and "Happiness_Score" variables, indicating that, on average, regions or individuals with higher cost of living tend to report higher levels of happiness.